 Tell us about any great books you have read recently.

-Keep a list.
+2. Keep a list.
 I recently read somewhere how keeping a list of what you have read and what you want to read can be so useful, and I have just started doing that.
-Read the rest of this entry »
+Continue reading

 Most business travelers carry a notebook computer, mobile phone and a digital camera amongst many other things.
 Then why is it that most hotels, including five stars and top brands, can’t provide 3-4 power outlets near the writing desk.
 There are usually only two power outlets hidden under the table and one of them is connected to the table lamp.
 So I often end up charging my phone and camera by unplugging the TV or the fridge or the standing lamp if I am lucky enough to be able to move them and find the hidden power outlets!